sorbet/sorbet/website/docs/highlight-untyped.md

   The new setting will be logged in the "Sorbet" output window.

-- Open a Ruby file, and run the `Sorbet: Toggle highlighting untyped code` command from the command pallette.
+- Open a Ruby file, and run the `Sorbet: Toggle highlighting untyped code` command from the command palette.

   The toggle command remembers the "previous" highlight untyped setting, and will go back to it.
 If there was no "previous" setting chosen via the